-Put a non sticking pan over low/medium heat, add the margarine and the starch and while the margarine starts to melt, whisk everything until you have a semi solid batter
+- Put a non sticking pan over low/medium heat, add the margarine and the starch and while the margarine starts to melt, whisk everything until it will look a bit like mashed potatoes

-add a third of the milk and whisk pretty fast, so that the batter melts and no clumps form
+- add a third of the milk and whisk pretty fast, so that no clumps form

-add the rest of the milk and keep whisking until you have a smooth batter
+- add the rest of the milk and keep whisking (do not leave the bechamel unattended)

-add a pinch of salt and nutmeg powder and mix
+- add a pinch of salt (and nutmeg and black pepper, if desired) and mix

-taste the sauce and if needed adjust with more salt and nutmeg, according to your taste
+- taste the sauce and if needed adjust with more salt and spices, according to your taste

-if some small clumps have formed it’s ok, if you will use the sauce for baked dishes the clumps will melt and you won’t notice them
+- if some small clumps have formed it’s ok, if you use the sauce for baked dishes the clumps will melt and you won’t notice them